Way #4: Get Hydrated

 Water is life-giving.
 You probably already know to drink water during the summer to replace lost fluids, but what about the winter?

-You know you should be counteracting the cold weather with heat, but how do you pull it off without damaging your hair?
+Heat and steam will help to counteract the coldness and promote length retention, but how do you pull it off without damaging your hair?

 Hair steaming will heat your hair while emitting small water droplets on to the hair, resulting in a fabulous heated hydrotherapy session for your curls.

 You can benefit from steam from your shower, or you can purchase a hair steamer.
 Carefully using the hair steamer on your scalp will open pores and get your blood circulating.

 Using the steam on your hair will help you retain length during the winter.

 Which methods will you do to boost hair growth this winter?